Home Warranty Policies: System and Appliance Coverage

 Most people tend to ignore the information at the bottom of the page in small grey print.
 Save yourself some disappointment by making sure you read the fine print.
 Be sure to read about the following disclosures:

-- The replacement policy – Appliances and system components will be replaced with units having comparable features, not necessarily the same dimension, color, and/or brand.
+- The replacement policy: Appliances and system components will be replaced with units having comparable features, not necessarily the same dimension, color, and/or brand.
 There may be additional charges for some repairs and replacements.
-The home warranty company may provide cash back in lieu of repair or replacement in the amount of the home warranty company’s actual cost to repair or replace such item, which in most cases may be less than the actual retail pricing.
-Any item designated by the manufacturer as commercial is not covered.
+The home warranty company may provide cash back in lieu of repair or replacement in the amount of the home warranty company’s actual cost to repair or replace such items, which in most cases may be less than the actual retail pricing.
+Any item designated by the manufacturer as for commercial is not covered.